benjamin-heasly/geffenlab-synthesis/README.md

 git push
 ```

-Next, Create a new repository [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging), which marks the most recent commit as important, giving it a unique name and description.
+Next, create a new repository [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging), which marks the most recent commit as important, giving it a unique name and description.

 ```
 # Review existing tags and choose the next version number to use.